evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 ![Android Emulator Image!](https://images.unsplash.com/photo-1604536264507-020ce894daf1?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=900&q=80)

 **Cover Image Credits**: Photo by *[Muhammad Rosyid Izzulkhaq](https://unsplash.com/@rsdiz)*

-For javascript developers out there, I'm certain we've all heard about the popular kids on the block.
-I'm talking about React (Web application Development), React Native (Cross-platform mobile app development), and Typescript (A javascript superset with static typing).
+For Javascript developers out there, I'm certain we've all heard about the popular kids on the block.
+I'm talking about React Native (A Cross-platform mobile app development library) and Typescript (A Javascript superset with static typing).

-If you haven't heard about Typescript, here's a blog post that serves as an [Introduction to Typescript and its Basic Types](../001-Typescript/intro-to-typescript.md).
+If you haven't heard about Typescript, here's a blog post that serves as an [Introduction to Typescript and its Basic Types](https://blog.evansibok.com/introduction-to-typescript-and-its-basic-types).

-For React we can take a look at it in another post.
-Since our focus is on React Native and Typescript, that is what we will be focusing on in this post.
+### Prerequisite
+1. A basic understanding of Javascript and React
+2. Has already setup development environment for React Native, otherwise, refer to the [React Native Environment Setup Guide](https://reactnative.dev/docs/environment-setup)

 ## Introduction
-This post will show you how to start up a brand new React Native Typescript project and setup basic navigation routes for easy authentication and authorization.
+In this post, we will begin our [building-in-public](https://blog.evansibok.com/series/truth) series, where we will learn how to initialize a new React Native project with Typescript support.

-We will work on a sample app, for now, let's call this app: **Truth**
+We will focus on initializing a sample application with all its project files.

-Without much ado, let's get started!!!
+Without further ado, let's get started!

 ## Initialize a new React Native App

-- **Move into a folder you want to create your application in.**
+- **Cd into a folder where you want to create your application.**

 For me, that folder is `projects`.

-After moving into your folder, run the command below to create a new react native application with typescript support:
+When you're inside the folder, run the command below to create a new react native application with typescript support:
 ```
 react-native init truth --template react-native-template-typescript
 ```